maria20150403/API-Essentials-and-LLM-Assisted-Support/_episodes/04-api-shell.md

 exercises: 10
 questions:
 - "How do I fetch data from API's using the Unix shell?"
-- "How do I process API responses to get plain text, usable by standardf Unix shell tools?"
+- "How do I process API responses to get plain text, usable by standard Unix shell tools?"
 objectives:
 - "Understand how to fetch data from APIs using the Unix shell"
 - "Choose and operate tools to convert API response to plain text"